anantborad/objectdetection/README.md

 python TFLite_detection_image.py --modeldir=startermodel
 ```

 The image will appear with all objects labeled.
 Press 'q' to close the image and end the script.
-By default, the image detection script will open an image named 'test1.jpg'.
+By default, the image detection script will open an image named 'test1.jpg' (download [here](test1.jpeg) and move into the `tflite1` folder).
 To open a specific image file, use the `--image` option:

 ```shell
 python TFLite_detection_image.py --modeldir=startermodel --image=imagename.jpg